 Congrats on this new chapter of your life!
 I’m so glad you asked this question at the start of your sexual journey.
 There are so many myths out there that hold people back from finding freedom in pleasure.
-Your commitment to avoid those shows me that you’re bound to have an intimate, exciting, and fulfilling sex life.
+Your commitment to avoid those shows me that you’re bound to have an intimate, exciting, and fulfilling sex life that lasts.

-Whether you just started having sex, have been with your partner forever, or enjoy singlehood, here are 12 things everyone should know about sex.
+Whether you just started having sex, have been with your partner forever, or enjoy your singlehood, here are 12 things to know about sex.

 The pleasure of everyone involved is important.
 One partner’s pleasure is no more important than another’s, and each person gets to decide what that looks and feels like for themselves.